 But you can find yourself paying even more than you owed on your old card if you aren’t consistent with repayments.

-One potential alternative, which will require putting up collateral, is a personal loan.
-Nonetheless, repaying your debts can be made easy with these simple strategies, and you will finally be able to take the next step towards financial freedom.
+A personal loan is a potential alternative, which will require putting up collateral.
+Nonetheless, repaying your debts can be easy with these simple strategies, and you will finally be able to take the next step toward financial freedom.